Joao-Ex-Machina/Open-Hardware-Presentation/src/presentation.md

 Most Arduino boards have either :

-- A closed-design Atmel AVR microprocessor (built with a open modified-Harvard ISA)
+- A closed-design Atmel AVR microprocessor (built with an open modified-Harvard ISA)
     - Bulk of the Arduino market
         - Simple to use
         - Low-cost
 -  A ARM-Cortex (Since Revision 4)

-# Seeed

-The Seeed project

 # HiFive Boards